Matches in all stages of the competition are played in conformity with the IFAB Laws of the Game. The half-time interval lasts 15 minutes.

 - round of 16;

-The clubs that qualify directly for the third qualifying round of the main path (see) are seeded above the clubs eliminated from the second qualifying round of the UEFA Champions League (league path).
+The clubs that qualify directly for the third qualifying round of the main path (see Annex A) are seeded above the clubs eliminated from the second qualifying round of the UEFA Champions League (league path).
 A draw is held in accordance with the Club Competitions Committee principles for determining pairings.
 Seeded teams are drawn against unseeded teams.
 Clubs from the same association cannot be drawn against each other.

 No teams are seeded for the third qualifying round of the champions path.
 An open draw is held to determine pairings.